zeldaret/oot/docs/tutorial/beginning_decomp.md

 ### Functions called

 Function pointers do not need `&`, so remove all those.
 There are three functions that are called in this actor.
-Firstly, `this->dyna.actor.update = func_80A87F44;` tells us that `func_80A87F44` is an alternative update function for this actor.
+Firstly, `this->bg.actor.update = func_80A87F44;` tells us that `func_80A87F44` is an alternative update function for this actor.
 We therefore give it a prototype similar to the original Update:
 ```C
 void EnJj_Init(Actor* thisx, PlayState* play);
 void EnJj_Destroy(Actor* thisx, PlayState* play);